 Austin Wade Smith

 Austin Wade Smith (they/them) is an artist, ecologist, writer, and technologist based in Brooklyn, New York.
 They are the Executive Director of the Regen Foundation, a non-profit researching sovereign regenerative economies.
-Their research explores the interrelation of decolonization, non-human agency, symbiosis, and bioregionalism in global technical and financial infrastructures.
+Their research explores the interrelation of mutualism, animism, and bioregionalism in decentralized technical and economic infrastructures.
 Previously, they taught critical methodologies on climate justice in art and engineering at universities in New York.
 They enjoy cultivating orchids, and flying kites.